 Equipment Lifespan

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, it may not last as long.

-Usually, condensing furnaces type of system is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, saving you money in the long run.
+Generally, condensing furnaces type of system is a lot more efficient than conventional furnaces, as it only consumes the minimum amount of energy needed to heat your home, saving you money in the long run.

-A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds according to the temperature in your Reinholds home as well as the amount of energy it requires to sustain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Rather, it runs at different speeds depending on the temperature in your Reinholds home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is demanded to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating in your home while also providing quieter operation.
+When sufficient energy is demanded to maintain your desired temperature level, the furnace will increase to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces